pelotom/active-enzyme/README.md

 const { greeting, switchLanguage } = shallow(<Greeting name={name} />).classes
 ```

-The final, result is a very clean and readable testcase:
+The final result is a very clean and readable testcase:

 ```javascript
 import React, { Component } from 'react'